PlanterApp/planter_blog/content/posts/growing-vegetables-in-part-shade/index.md

 **Peas**

 While peas perform best when in full sun, you can still get a harvest if they’re planted in part shade.
 You might even be able to trellis your climbing peas so that the plants are able to climb out of the shade to reach more sun.
 It is important to plant your peas with enough time for them to reach maturity before the summer heat comes.
 While partial shade will help keep them cooler for longer, eventually they will stop flowering and producing peas in the summer’s heat.
-For more info check out Grow Awesome Legumes.
+For more info on growing peas, check out [Grow Awesome Legumes](https://blog.planter.garden/posts/grow-awesome-legumes/).

 **Certain herbs (such as mint, cilantro, dill, and parsley)**